About Scavenger Labs in a Nut Shell

 Race, wrestle, navigate....
 DESTROY ALL COMPETITORS

-Date TBC Buggy Battles is now full but please contact - steve (at) noisytoys (dot) org - if you would like to take part in futures rounds.
+Buggy Battles is now full but please contact - steve (at) noisytoys (dot) org - if you would like to take part in futures rounds.
 This will be the first of what we hope will become a regular event.
 Buggies built from recycled materials and controlled by portable programmable devices will battle and race against each other.
 All participants will get experience at coding and Making and together we can start to build more intelligent, complex and brutal buggies for the next round.
-[Read More]
+Workshops, resources and support will initially be available online through lockdown.

 50 Million Tonnes Video